dustinpfister/blog_posts/_posts/canvas-alpha.md

 ctx.fill();
 ```

-This will of course only work with paths that are drawn with javaScript code, when it comes to drawing images from an external file, Image Data, or another canvas element I am still going to want to use the global alpha property to set a global transparency value.
+This will of course only work with paths that are drawn with 2d canvas drawing context method calls.
+So when it comes to drawing images from an external file, Image Data, or another canvas element as a way of rendering to the canvas I am still going to want to use an alternative means of alpha channel transparency.
+The global alpha property could again be one way to set a global transparency value.
+However there is also the source images themselves of course and if they have any transparency values.

 ## 3 - transparent circles canvas alpha example